spicelang/spice/docs/docs/language/for-loops.md

 title: For Loops
 ---

 For loops are designed to execute a block of code n times.
-That means you can specify a variable, set an initial value to it and mutate this variable after each loop run, until a certain condition is met.
+That means that you can specify a variable, set an initial value to it and mutate this variable after each loop run, until a certain condition is met.
+For loops can not only work with integer counters.

 Here is an example of a simple `for` loop:
 ```spice